 American Battle Monuments Commission (ABMC) - Joseph T. Sproules

-American Battle Monuments Commission (ABMC) - Frederick E. Harburg
+American Battle Monuments Commission (ABMC) - Frederic E. Harburg

 American Battle Monuments Commission (ABMC) - Michael R. Maggio